Our board

 Secretary/Treasurer

-Crystal Kauilani Rose is a founding partner of the law firm Bays Lung Rose Holma, and has practiced real estate, trust, business and construction litigation for more than 35 years.
+Crystal Kauilani Rose is a founding partner of the law firm Lung Rose Voss Wagnild, and has practiced real estate, trust, business and construction litigation for more than 35 years.

 Rose is an expert in corporate governance and has served on the corporate boards of Central Pacific Bank, Hawaiian Airlines, Gentry Homes Ltd. and Hawaiian Electric Company.